 August 17, 2022 – Newsletter

-Recently, big movements have been made within the U.S. government to fight to protect immigrants.
+Recently, efforts have been made within the U.S. government to fight to protect immigrants.
 One of the goals of the current administration is to remove the “Remain in Mexico” policies of the previous administration that hindered migrants from coming to the U.S. and sent many of them back to dangerous situations in their home countries.
 Many challenges have come against the Biden administration’s attempts, but this week the Supreme Court ruled that Biden is not obligated to keep in place the immigration policies of the previous administration.

-Partner with us today, and help us create bright futures!
+Join us today, and help us create bright futures!